 7) 2016 Mazda CX-5

 Remember what we said about compact SUVs and their handling skills?
-The 2016 Mazda CX-5 is the exception that proves the rule, providing great feedback through its steering and suspension, and confidently tackling corners that would have other sport-utility vehicles respectfully declining via their stability control systems.
-The 2016 Mazda CX-5 is also notable for its 2.5-liter, four-cylinder Skyactiv engine option, a 184-horsepower unit that returns fuel mileage of 24 mpg in city driving and 30 mpg on the highway when outfitted with optional all-wheel drive.
+The 2016 Mazda CX-5 is the exception that proves the rule, providing great feedback through its steering and suspension, and confidently tackling corners that would have other sport utility vehicles respectfully declining via their stability control systems.
+The 2016 Mazda CX-5 is also notable for its 2.5-liter, 4-cylinder Skyactiv engine option, a 184-horsepower unit that returns fuel mileage of 24 MPG in city driving and 30 MPG on the highway when outfitted with optional all-wheel drive.

 8) 2016 Mercedes-Benz GLC-Class

 The 2016 Mercedes-Benz GLC-Class is another compact luxury ride that doesn't try to master the slalom but rather focuses the considerable engineering skills of its German manufacturer on producing a composed and car-like ride.
 The Mercedes-Benz GLC-Class, which is an all-new replacement for the discontinued GLK-Class, feels better built than many of its rivals.
-The first version to be released, the GLC300, will be powered by a 241-horsepower turbocharged 2.0-liter four-cylinder, paired to a new nine-speed automatic transmission.
+The first version to be released, the GLC300, is powered by a 241-horsepower turbocharged 2.0-liter 4-cylinder, paired to a new 9-speed automatic transmission.
 The 2017 model year will add a couple more engine options.
-The 2016 GLC-Class is rear-wheel drive, with Mercedes-Benz’ 4Matic all-wheel drive available as an upgrade.

 9) 2016 Honda HR-V

-The 2016 Land Rover Range Rover Evoque is the only compact SUV on this list available in a two-door “coupe” body style Definitely a fashion-forward choice, regardless of whether found in two- or four-door trim, the Land Rover Range Rover Evoque stands out from the luxury crowd immediately upon making its first impression.
+The 2017 Land Rover Range Rover Evoque is the only compact SUV on this list available in a two-door “coupe” body style, as well as a new convertible model for 2017.
+Definitely a fashion-forward choice, the Land Rover Range Rover Evoque stands out from the luxury crowd immediately upon making its first impression.
 Slip behind the wheel and the Evoque continues to impress with the brand's trademark unstoppability, due in large part to the careful work of its Terrain Response feature.
-Terrain Response tailors the Land Rover's four-wheel drive system, engine, transmission, and stability control systems to handle whatever obstacles might present themselves in front of the small SUV.
-The 2016 Evoque comes with a 240-horsepower, 2.0-liter turbocharged engine that's also good for 250 lb-ft of torque.
+Terrain Response tailors the Land Rover's 4-wheel drive system, engine, transmission, and stability control systems to handle whatever obstacles might present themselves in front of the small SUV.
+The 2017 Evoque comes with a 240-horsepower, 2.0-liter turbocharged engine that's also good for 250 lb-ft of torque.